Owoeye1321/Owoeye1321/README.md

-### Hi there 👋
+### Hi there 👋🌈
-I'm Full Stack developer, not all " full full stack " but an industrial knowledge of Full Stack! <br />
-Knowledgable interest in building scalable code architecture and structures! <br />
+Highly motivated and results-driven software engineer 🥳💥🙌🧑🏿‍💻 <br />
+with a strong background in software development.
+Experienced in backend development🥷🏻☠️,<br />
+dedicated to optimizing server-side components for web applications.🕷🕷 <br />
+Committed to professional growth, I excel in teamwork, communication, and technical skills😎😎🥶🌈☠️😎.<br />
+Passionate about crafting robust web solutions that meet the highest professional standards👍.<br />
-I'm a Fan of pushing d'Or, got some nice edge commits in the checkout <br />
+I'm a Fan of pushing d'Or, got some nice edge commits in the checkout🥷🏻 <br />